Non-sovereign monarchy: Structure and forms

-This situation can exist in a formal capacity, such as in the United Arab Emirates (in which seven historically independent Emirates now serve as constituent states of a federation, the President of which is chosen from among the Emirs), or in a more informal one, in which theoretically independent territories are in feudal suzerainty to stronger neighbors or foreign powers (the position of the princely states in India under the British Raj), and thus can be said to lack sovereignty in the sense that they cannot, for practical purposes, conduct their affairs of state unhampered.
+This situation can exist in a formal capacity, such as in the United Arab Emirates (in which seven historically independent emirates now serve as constituent states of a federation, the president of which is chosen from among the emirs), or in a more informal one, in which theoretically independent territories are in feudal suzerainty to stronger neighbors or foreign powers (the position of the princely states of India during British rule), and thus can be said to lack sovereignty in the sense that they cannot, for practical purposes, conduct their affairs of state unhampered.
 The most formalized arrangement is known as a federal monarchy, in which the relationship between smaller constituent monarchies and the central government (which may or may not have a territory of its own) parallels that of states to a federal government in republics, such as the United States of America.
 Like sovereign monarchies, there exist both hereditary and elective non-sovereigns.

-Systems of both formal and informal suzerainty were common before the 20th century, when monarchical systems were used by most states.
+Systems of both formal and informal suzerainty were common before the 20th century, when monarchical systems were used by most states often originating from the feudal fiefdoms of the Middle Ages.
 During the last century, however, many monarchies have become republics, and those who remain are generally the formal sovereigns of their nations.
 Sub-national monarchies also exist in a few states which are, in and of themselves, not monarchical, (generally for the purpose of fostering national traditions).

 The degree to which the monarchs have control over their polities varies greatly—in some they may have a great degree of domestic authority (as in the United Arab Emirates), while others have little or no policy-making power (the case with numerous ethnic monarchs today).
 In some, the monarch's position might be purely traditional or cultural in nature, without any formal constitutional authority at all.